 Of course, with all this emphasis on fairness it does make me wonder why The Program doesn’t just genetically engineer humans to all be the same.
 From previous episodes, we know that The Program allows certain genetic defects to exist, even though it could probably cure them, so it does seem to be opposed for some reason.
 Of course, this is all assuming that this actually is the origin of The Program.

 Of course, if sports are forced to make things fair, then does that apply other things that might have elements of competition.
 Are works of art and literature censored so that no one created can be said to be better than others?
 I did like the bit at the end about how science fiction often envision the future as now, but more so.
 I’d add that this is also true of social mores and issues.
 For example, The Jetsons (first cartoon anyway) might be set in the 2060s, but the way the characters talk and act is straight out of the 1960s, when the show as made, but with random astronomical terms thrown into the slang.

 Well, all things considered, another excellent episode of The Program.

 So, million dollar question, do I recommend it?
-I'm going to say yes, provided that The Program keeps up the good work of the most recent episodes.
+If you had asked me when we first started out, I'd have given a tentative yes, but I'm changing my answer to a hard yes now.
 So there you have it.
 The Program is a tale of ordinary people making their way through the extraordinary world of The Singularity.
 Check it out today.

 Well, I think that should do it for now.
 I've got a few other podcasts I promised reviews to, so I should probably get on that.
 I will see you guys next time.